ruiking04/CutAddPaste/README.md

 ### `results`
 Directory where the experiment result is saved.

-## Usage
+## CutAddPaste Usage

-### CutAddPaste
 ```
 # CutAddPaste Method (dataset_name: IOpsCompetition, UCR, SWaT, WADI)
 python cutAddPaste.py --selected_dataset <dataset_name> --device cuda --seed 2
 ```

-### Baselines
+## Baselines
+Anomaly Transformer(AOT), COCA, AOC, RandomScore(RAS), InputOrigin(AAS), NCAD, LSTMED, OC_SVM, ISF, SR, RRCF, SVDD, DAMP, TS_AD(TCC)

-We solemnly reiterate that in addition to our method, the source code of other baselines is based on the GitHub source code provided by their papers.
+We reiterate that in addition to our method, the source code of other baselines is based on the GitHub source code provided by their papers.
 For reproducibility, we changed the source code of their models as little as possible.
 We are grateful for the work on these papers.